Analytify/wp-analytify/readme.txt

 == Upgrade Notice ==

 = 1.5 =
-* [Must Update] BugFix update and getting ready for 2.0 update.
+* [Must Update] BugFix update, Compatible with 4.5.2 and getting ready for 2.0 update.

 == Donation ==